openbank/openbank/v1/bank/all.md

 | 404    | Returned when the resource is not found.                                               |
 | 500    | Returned when an unexpected error occured on the server side.                          |

-## Create a new transaction type at a bank
+## Create a new transaction type at a bank {#method-post-createtranscationtypeatbank}

 Creates a new transaction type at a bank and returns its transaction type response.